This page describes how to use a Zipkin server to receive traces from Zipkin clients and forward those traces to Cloud Trace for analysis.

 Configure Zipkin tracers

-Follow the instructions in the common Configure Zipkin tracers section.
+Follow the instructions in the common Configure Zipkin tracers section on this page.

 Modifying an existing Zipkin server

-The Zipkin project maintains instructions on how to use Stackdriver Trace as a storage destination for an existing Zipkin server.
-These are available on GitHub here.
+The Zipkin project maintains instructions on how to use Cloud Trace as a storage destination for an existing Zipkin server.
+These instructions are available on the GitHub repository for the Zipkin Docker image.

 How to Configure Zipkin tracers

-No matter how you host the Stackdriver Trace Zipkin Collector, you'll need to configure your Zipkin tracers to send data to it.
+No matter how you host the Cloud Trace Zipkin Collector, you need to configure your Zipkin tracers to send data to it.

-The collector can be referenced by its internal IP address, external IP address (if it will be receiving traces from applications hosted outside of Google Cloud Platform), or hostname.
-Each Zipkin tracer is configured differently - for example, to point a Brave tracer at a collector with the IP address 184.108.40.206, the following lines must be added to your Java codebase:
+To reference the collector, use its internal IP address, external IP address (if it is receiving traces from applications hosted outside of Google Cloud), or hostname.
+Each Zipkin tracer is configured differently - for example, to point a Brave tracer at a collector with the IP address 188.8.131.52, the following lines must be added to your Java codebase:

 Frequently asked questions